Sara Northrup Hollister: Post divorce

 The writer Christopher Evans has noted that "So painful do the memories of these incidents appear to be that L. Ron has more than once denied that he was ever married to Sarah [sic] Northrup at all."
 He notes as an example of "this apparent erasure of Sarah Northrup from his mind" a 1968 interview with the British broadcaster Granada Television, in which Hubbard denied that he had had a second wife in between his first, Polly, and the present one, Mary Sue:

 Granada's reporter commented: "What Hubbard said happens to be untrue.
 It's an unimportant detail but he's had three wives...
 What is important is that his followers were there as he lied, but no matter what the evidence they don't believe it."
-Hubbard also gave a new explanation of why he had been involved with Jack Parsons and the O.T.O.
-After the British Sunday Times newspaper published an exposé of Hubbard's membership of the O.T.O. in October 1969, the newspaper printed a statement attributed to the Church of Scientology (but written by Hubbard himself) that asserted:
+Hubbard also gave a new explanation of why he had been involved with Jack Parsons and O.T.O.
+After the British Sunday Times newspaper published an exposé of Hubbard's membership of O.T.O. in October 1969, the newspaper printed a statement attributed to the Church of Scientology (but written by Hubbard himself) that asserted:

 Only a couple of months later, he highlighted Northrup to his staff as a participant in a "full complete covert operation" mounted against Dianetics and Scientology by a "Totalitarian Communistic" enemy.
 In a memo of December 2, 1969, he wrote that the operation had started with bad reviews of Dianetics, "pushed then by the Sara Komkovadamanov [sic] (alias Northrup) "divorce" actions ...
 At the back of it was Miles Hollister (psychology student) Sara Komkosadamanov [sic] (housekeeper at the place nuclear physicists stayed near Caltech) ..."